bkw777/WP-2_IC-Card/README.md

 ### Write to the ROM card using a modded WP-2
 Cheap and convenient, but does require modifying the WP-2.
+Actually, it's possible without even soldering anything.

 Ben Grimmett has written software that runs on the WP-2 and writes to the flash.
 This requires adding a bodge wire inside the WP-2 to bring the /WR signal from the cpu to an un-used pin on the card slot, and configuring the card to use that pin for write-enable instead of the normal R/W pin.
+There is actually room, barely, to use logic analyser mini-grabbers to attach the wire instead of soldering.

 In the WP-2, RA4 pin 5 is connected to /WR on the CPU,
 and RA5 pin 2 is connected to S3 (pin 36) on the card socket.